 • Platform as a Service (PaaS)

-While all of them are powered by cloud computing, each model operates uniquely, offering organizations a wide array of distinct services.
+While all are powered by cloud computing, each model operates uniquely, offering organizations a wide array of distinct services.

 SaaS is the most well-known of the three cloud service delivery models.
 That’s because most people use SaaS applications every day, whether they know it or not.
 When people talk about “the cloud,” they usually mean SaaS applications like Google Drive, Dropbox, or Netflix.